Mona Fandey: Appeals

+Execution

-Throughout the trial, Mona exhibited strange behaviour including appearing cheerful, constantly smiling and posing for press photographers.
-She dressed extravagantly with bright and colourful designs on her dress.
-She also remarked, "looks like I have many fans".
-It was also reported that during her execution she uttered the words "aku takkan mati", meaning "I will never die", and was still calm and smiling.
+In the early morning hours of 2 November 2001, Mona, Affandy and Juraimi were hanged at Kajang Prison.
+A prison official said the trio expressed no remorse at the pre-dawn execution.
+It was reported that during her execution Mona uttered the words "aku takkan mati", meaning "I will never die", and was still calm and smiling.

 Legacy

 Mona Fandey gained more notoriety than she had when she was still a pop singer.
 There was wide local and even international media coverage and plenty of public interest.
 Anti-death penalty movements including Amnesty International voiced their opposition to the execution of the trio.
 In 2002, Malaysian film director Amir Muhammad made a short film entitled Mona in his shorts series.

 In 2006, a film by Dain Iskandar Said entitled Dukun was widely assumed to be based on Mona Fandey.
 The public screening of this highly anticipated film was constantly pushed back, most likely due to concerns relating to the contents of the film, the relationship with Mona Fandey, and the implications for her family.
 However, the movie was leaked online through Facebook on early February 2018.
 The movie was released in cinemas on 5 April 2018.

 The crime was covered in a chapter called Pop Singer Witch Doctor in the best-selling Malaysian Murders & Mysteries book written by journalists Martin Vengadesan and Andrew Sagayam.

 The Mona Fandey affair was one of the last jury trials to be conducted in Malaysia.
 The sensational nature of the case contributed toward the government's decision to discontinue the jury system.
 All trials by jury were abolished on 1 January 1995.